-Until the 1960s, the most popular form of mascara in the twentieth century was the block or cake type.
-In the nineteenth century it had been known as water cosmetique or mascaro and it was only after 1900 that its name began to change.
+Until the 1960s the most popular form of mascara in the twentieth century was the cake or block type.

 April 18th 2013

-Although turtle oil had long been used as a cosmetic by the indigenous inhabitants of the Americas, it did not find its way into Western skin creams, in any major way, until the 1930s.
+Although turtle oil was used as a cosmetic by the indigenous inhabitants of the Americas, it did not find its way into Western skin creams, in any major way, until the 1930s.